runafterasun/objects-fill-processor/README.md

                       .valueLength(10)// change size of field
                       .gen(),// construct object
                 Extend
-                      .wrapByFunction() //change behavior for all
-                      .addMutationFunction(t -> "You Can do this")
+                      .wrapByFunction(t -> "You Can do this") //change behavior for all .gen())
-                      .gen())
    .gen()
 ```